-We progressed our drug discovery and development platforms with the successful initiation in July 2016 of a Phase 1b study for SER-262, a rationally designed ecology of spore forming bacteria to be used following antibiotic treatment for primary CDI to prevent an initial recurrence of CDI.
-We believe there are several advantages to using a synthetic approach to developing microbiome therapeutics.
-Synthetically derived product candidates can be scaled up to meet global demand in a reliable and reproducible manner, with well-defined characteristics.
-Based on our metagenomics expertise, proprietary in silico algorithms, extensive proprietary bacterial library, and advanced manufacturing capabilities, we believe we can design synthetically produced microbiome therapeutic candidates for specific target indications.
-We believe, our capabilities provide us with a competitive advantage in developing synthetically produced microbiome therapies.
-SER-262 was designed based on clinical insights from our SER-109 program and an understanding of the mechanism by which the microbiome protects against gastrointestinal infections.
-The strains included in SER-262 were selected based on criteria that included analysis of human microbiome data, efficacy in animal models of CDI, and bacterial strain level characterization for safety characteristics and microbial function.
-We screened over 100 drug candidates in a mouse model of C. difficile and the final composition was also evaluated for manufacturability.
-These data were submitted to the FDA as part of our Investigational New Drug, or IND, which was cleared in June 2016.
-The Phase 1b study, a randomized, placebo controlled dose escalation study was initiated in July 2016.
-The study is expected to enroll up to 60 patients who have experienced a first episode of CDI.
-The primary endpoints of the study are to evaluate the safety and tolerability of SER-262 in subjects with primary CDI and to compare the CDI recurrence rate between the SER-262 and placebo groups up to 8 weeks after treatment.
-Top-line data from the SER-262 Phase 1b study is expected in the second half of 2017.
+We progressed our drug discovery and development platforms with the initiation in July 2016 of a Phase 1b dose-escalating study for SER-262, the first clinical, rationally designed ecology of spore forming bacteria designed to be used following antibiotic treatment for primary CDI to prevent an initial recurrence of CDI.
+We believe there are several advantages to using a rationally designed approach to developing microbiome therapeutics, such as scaling-up manufacturing of rationally designed product candidates to meet global demand in a reliable and reproducible manner, with well-defined characteristics.
+Based on our metagenomics expertise, proprietary in silico algorithms, extensive proprietary bacterial library, and advanced manufacturing capabilities, we believe we can rationally design microbiome therapeutic candidates for specific target indications.
+We believe these capabilities provide us with a competitive advantage in developing microbiome therapeutics.
+SER-262, available in oral capsule form, is derived from a manufacturing process that does not require human donor material.
+SER-262 contains a consortium of 12 bacterial strains in spore form constructed from strains from our microbiome strain library via in vitro fermentation.